By David F. Kramer

 While part of the purpose of awns is to attach to passing animals and be distributed to other areas, this relationship is by no means symbiotic.
 Those sharp ends allow the awn to penetrate into and through the skin and tissues of a dog.

 Shown: Common wheat grass awns / Image credit: Smith Veterinary Hospital

 How Do Grass Awns Injure Dogs?

-Pretty much any contact a dog has with grass awns can be potentially hazardous.
+Pretty much any contact a dog has with grass awns is potentially hazardous.
 Grass awns can be inhaled, become lodged in the ears, swallowed, or even just imbedded in the coat or skin.
 It is when they are not quickly removed by the owner, or expelled by the animal, that they become problematic.

 “When I practiced in Wyoming, I saw a number of dogs with grass awns in their noses.
 I think the combination of lots of tall grass in the environment and dogs running off leash was to blame,” says Dr. Jennifer Coates of Fort Collins, Colorado.